awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/specify-input-settings.md

 1. On the **Create job** page, in the **Job** pane on the left, choose **Input 1**\.

-1. In the **Input 1** pane, provide the URI to your video input file that is stored in Amazon S3\.
-You can specify the URI directly or choose **Browse** to select from your Amazon S3 buckets\.
+1. In the **Input 1** pane, provide the URI to your video input file that is stored in Amazon S3 or on an HTTP server\.
+For Amazon S3 inputs, you can specify the URI directly or choose **Browse** to select from your Amazon S3 buckets\.
+For HTTP inputs, provide the URL to your input video file\.
+For HTTP input requirements, see [HTTP Input Requirements](upload-input-files.md#http-input-requirements)\.
 **Note**
 If your input audio or captions are in a separate file, don't create separate inputs for them\.
 You specify these files later in this procedure, within your audio and captions selectors\.